jwcomp4/air_b_b_rental/git_github.md

 	## GitHub Branch Merge Schedule

 	- We will merge branches on Monday, Wednesday, and Friday at 8a Central Time.

+		* John will review changes before merging.
+		* If there are any issues, team members will be contacted via Slack to make any necessary edits.

 	- Make sure to perform a `git pull` after each merge *before you start working on the project*